paulkernfeld/space-duel-ii/README.md

 To run this, do `cargo run`.
 It should "just work."

+To get involved, check out the issues page!

 # TODO

-1. Get the ship moving with fixed acceleration
-2. Ship bounces off edges
+1. Ship bounces off edges
-3. Control ship with keyboard
+2. Control ship with keyboard

 # Choosing a game engine